B1.7 Recognize that one third and two sixths of the same whole are equal, in fair-sharing contexts.

 Understanding equivalent fractions is part of the proportional reasoning that students will continue to develop over the next several grades.

-Determining equivalent fractions means determining fractions that represent the same quantity.
-We are looking for a number of "small parts" of a whole that correspond to a particular number of "large parts" of the same whole.
-If, for example, we are looking for the number of sixths that correspond to one-third, we can represent the two fractions using identical area models in order to recognize the equivalence.
+Determining equivalent fractions means determining fractions that represent the same quantity, or part of the whole.
+We are looking for a number of "equal small parts" that correspond to the number of "equal large parts" that corresponds to the same area of the whole.
+If, for example, we are looking for the number of sixths that correspond to one third, we can represent the two fractions using identical area models in order to find the equivalence.

 \(\frac{2}{6}\) sweets are wrapped in red wrappers.